GonzandRobles/image_classifier/README.md

 ### Train

 **Download data**
-* Download data into main repository from here: http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html
+* Download data into main repository from [here](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html)
   * Download "Dataset images" and "The image labels"
   * Un-tar 102flowers.tar which should create a jpg directory.
   * At this point you should have "jpg" directory with 8189 jpgs in it and a imagelabels.mat file.